It is used similarly to lactobacilli and other probiotics referred to as “good” bacteria.

 - Cancer prevention.

 - As an added agent to vaccines to improve their effectiveness.

-Bacillus coagulans is also said to boost the immune system.
-Even some proponents of alternative medicine claim that it can also fight cancer.
+Bacillus coagulans are also said to boost the immune system—even some proponents of alternative medicine claim that it can also fight cancer.

 Additionally, taking Bacillus coagulans while taking antibiotics is thought to help protect against side effects associated with antibiotic use (such as stomach problems and yeast infections).